Wabel-v0/fakemetrics/README.md

 1. **Metric Creation**: Upon starting, the generator creates the specified number of counters, gauges, and histograms.
 Each metric name is prefixed with `MetricPrefix`, and additional labels are appended in Prometheus style (e.g., `key="value"`).

-2. **Metric Updates**: A goroutine runs on a ticker based on the `UpdateInterval`.
+2. **Metric Updates**: If enabled by the `UpdateMetrics` flag, a goroutine runs on a ticker based on the `UpdateInterval`.
 Each tick performs the following:
 - Counters are incremented by a random value.
 - Gauges provide a new random float value (via a dynamic function).
 - Histograms are updated with new random float values.
 3. **Graceful Stop**: The generator can be stopped gracefully, ensuring that the background goroutine exits cleanly.